 How To Apply for an Absentee Ballot

-office please take advantage of the two Ballot Drop Boxes located at the
+or use one of the designated Ballot Drop Boxes located at Town Hall.

 If a registered voter is unable to vote in person on Election Day, he may apply to the Town Clerk for an absentee ballot for any of the following reasons:

 - Absence from town during all the hours of voting